quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 The navigation bar will will always contain an icon in the upper right corner that will access the current user's account.
 Once off of the home page, it will display an arrow which will redirect the user back to their appropriate home page.

 #### Layout guidelines:
 The padding between visual elements will differ based on the screen size of the user, however keeping a pixel distance of no less than 12px and no more than 24px will allow for each of the components and buttons to be displayed on the device in such a manner that the components do not appear crowded nor too spaced apart.
-All content will be displayed within the size of the conten-background color, which allows for strong contrast between black font and the color, as well as not overwhelm the user with bright and flashing pages as they go from feature to feature.
+All content will be displayed within the size of the content-background color, which allows for strong contrast between black font and the color, as well as not overwhelm the user with bright and flashing pages as they go from feature to feature.
 Content boxes on pages with scrolling will each have shadows, assisting with the overall visually distinctive and appealing aspects of the app.

 #### Color Palette:
 **primary-blue**: 46ADF0